Installation and activation

 neo4j.conffile.
 You can find the default location for your OS Operations Manual → File locations.

-You will need to add a configuration setting with the path to the Bloom license file:
+You need to add a configuration setting with the path to the Bloom license file.
+The configuration setting depends on which version of Neo4j you are using.

 Bloom server accepts absolute, i.e. fully qualified starting with the OS base directory, as well as relative file paths, i.e. where the path is relative to the Neo4j database install directory.
 For example: